📋Music Promotion Guide

 Days 8–30: maintain promotion momentum

-Autohype is posting daily — this is the core of your post-release campaign.
-No additional daily effort required.
+Keep creator videos landing through this window rather than front-loading them all on release day — this is the core of your post-release campaign, and on a marketplace like Autohype you can stagger orders so a new one delivers every week or two.
 Layer on: check SubmitHub for responses (follow up on curator acceptances), post one Reddit update after week 2 ('one week since release — here's the story behind the song'), and share any playlist placement news on all social channels.

-Week 3: evaluate which Autohype clips outperformed (Autohype analytics or TikTok analytics).
-Note the clip section, visual style, and caption format.
-Feed that learning into any manual content you're creating — and into your next track's promotion strategy.
+Week 3: evaluate which clips outperformed, yours and the ones you paid for.
+Note the clip section, visual style, and caption format, and note which creator's audience actually reacted.
+Feed that learning into your own content — and into which sellers you order from next time.

 Days 30–90: compound and build

 By day 30, you should have: data on which clip format drives the highest Spotify conversion, at least 1–2 playlist placements from SubmitHub pitching, and a growing TikTok audience signal that the algorithm is learning.
-Autohype keeps running.
+Keep a small amount of budget in reserve for whichever clip format worked.

 In this phase: prepare your next release.
 Set the release date 6–8 weeks after this release.
-Start the Autohype campaign for the new track while the current track's campaign is still running.
-This overlapping promotion approach means your audience is always being introduced to either the current track or the upcoming one — no dead periods.
+Start booking promotion for the new track while the current track's orders are still delivering.
+This overlapping approach means your audience is always being introduced to either the current track or the upcoming one — no dead periods.

 At day 90: evaluate the full campaign.
 Monthly listeners before vs. after.
 Spotify saves generated.
 TikTok followers gained.
 SubmitHub placement ROI.
 This data directly informs your next release strategy — which platforms are working, which clip formats convert, which curator categories are most responsive.